kavyagnihotri/Todo-List/README.md

 Run "npm install" to install the necessary packages.

-"node app.js" will start the server at Port 3000.
+Run "node app.js" to start the server at Port 3000.

 Visit "/work" for an independent list.